IQSS/dss-rbuild/README.md

 # packageguidelines
 For IQSS

-This is still under development, but the first draft is finished!
+This is still under development, but the second draft is finished!

 ## Aims